iSemary/echo-trend/README.md

 ## About

 Full-stack web application built with PHP Laravel on the backend and React on the frontend.
 It provides a personalized news feeds, and engaging features.

-## Please read this

-Unfortunately, due to the limited time frame, I had to prioritize certain aspects of the task.
-However, I want to assure you that I am fully aware of the importance of these points:

-- Using Redux to avoid code duplicates and manage the states
-- Using Elasticsearch for better optimization in the search feature
-- Write tests using PHPUnit

-In future projects or discussions, I would be more than willing to elaborate on these points and provide additional insights.
-I am confident that with more time, I could have made valuable contributions in these areas.

-Thank you for understanding, and I looking forward to hear your feedback!

 ## Features